How to Monitor Traffic on the Network

 Packet Sniffing and War-Driving Tools

-- Traffic Monitoring and Analysis Tools — and also consider the free tool Wireshark and
+Traffic Monitoring and Analysis Tools — use the free tool Wireshark

 WLAN attack tools: